4.8K

 In this podcast, we will talk about bereavement by sharing with you some of the work and learning our team is involved in, as well as hearing from our guests who will share their own thoughts and reflections on bereavement.
 Our purpose is to put people at the heart of bereavement care combined with a values-based aim to support health and social care staff to do that for the people in their care.

-© NHS Education for Scotland 2026.
+© Public Services Delivery Scotland 2026.
 You can copy or reproduce the information in these podcasts for use within NHS Scotland and for non-commercial educational purposes under creative commons CC BY-NC 4.0 Deed | Attribution Non-Commercial 4.0 International | Creative commons.
-Use of this resource for commercial purposes is permitted only with the written permission of NHS Education for Scotland.
+Use of this resource for commercial purposes is permitted only with the written permission of PSD Scotland.

 In this podcast, we will talk about bereavement by sharing with you some of the work and learning our team is involved in, as well as hearing from our guests who will share their own thoughts and reflections on bereavement.
 Our purpose is to put people at the heart of bereavement care combined with a values-based aim to support health and social care staff to do that for the people in their care.

-© NHS Education for Scotland 2026.
+© Public Services Delivery Scotland 2026.
 You can copy or reproduce the information in these podcasts for use within NHS Scotland and for non-commercial educational purposes under creative commons CC BY-NC 4.0 Deed | Attribution Non-Commercial 4.0 International | Creative commons.
-Use of this resource for commercial purposes is permitted only with the written permission of NHS Education for Scotland.
+Use of this resource for commercial purposes is permitted only with the written permission of PSD Scotland.

 Episodes